 Spring arrives late and fall arrives early at this high elevation.
 Green and leaves don't appear until May and fall color is early October.
 The many rhododendron bloom in late May and early June.

-Excellent campsites can be found on top of the balds, but beware of fast-changing weather that is often 20 degrees cooler than in Asheville.
+Excellent camping spots can be found on top of the balds (stay 1,000 feet away from the trail), but beware of fast-changing weather that is often 20 degrees cooler than in Asheville.
 Campfires are not allowed within the Shining Rock Wilderness boundaries, so bring a camp stove.
-Due to bear activity, food storage is required to be in a commercially-made canister constructed of solid, non-pliable material manufactured for the specific purpose of resisting entry by bears.
-If you are looking for more modern facilities the Parkway operates one during the summer 11 miles to the east at Mt.
-Pisgah.
+Due to bear activity, food storage is required to be in a commercially-made canister constructed of solid, non-pliable material manufactured for the specific purpose of resisting bears.
+Call the Pisgah Forest ranger station before you go to get latest advisories at 828-877-3265.
+If you are looking for more modern facilities, the Parkway operates the Mt.
+Pisgah campground during the summer 11 miles to the east.

 From the Blue Ridge Parkway, look for the "Black Balsam" sign near milepost 420, just south of Graveyard Fields and north of Devil's Courthouse.
 It's about 26 miles from the NC 191 Parkway entrance in Asheville (NC Arboretum).
 It's a super scenic drive with plenty of overlooks along the way, so allow about an hour to drive.
 For the 5-mile loop, drive about 7/10 of a mile down the road and look for the trail on the right.
 Continue another half mile for restrooms and other trails.